yashankkothari/My-Obsidian-Repo/Obsidian/College/Sem 5/Notes/Software Engineering/Module 1.md

 ### Waterfall Model

-• Oldest software lifecycle model and best understood by upper management.
+• **Oldest software lifecycle model** and best understood by upper management.
-• Used when requirements are well understood and risk is low.
+• Used **when requirements are well understood** and **risk is low.**
-• Work flow is in a linear (i.e., sequential) fashion.
+• Work flow is in a **linear** (i.e., sequential) fashion.
-• Used often with well-defined adaptations or enhancements to current software.
+• Used often with **well-defined adaptations** or enhancements to current software.
-• Requirements are very well documented, clear and fixed.
+• Requirements are **very well documented**, clear and fixed.
-• Product definition is stable.
+• Product definition is **stable.**
-• Technology is understood and is not dynamic.
+• Technology is understood and is **not dynamic.**
-• There are no ambiguous requirements.
+• There are **no ambiguous** requirements.
-• The project is short.
+• The project is **short.**

 ![[{4B696838-765B-418C-B574-36577D473167}.png]]

 #### Advantages
-• Simple and easy to understand and use.
+• Simple and **easy to understand** and use.
-• Easy to manage due to the rigidity of the model – each phase has specific deliverables and a review process.
+• **Easy to manage** due to the rigidity of the model – each phase has specific deliverables and a review process.
-• Phases are processed and completed one at a time.
+• Phases are processed and completed **one at a time.**
-• Works well for smaller projects where requirements are very well understood.
+• Works well for **smaller projects** where requirements are very well understood.
 • Clearly defined stages.
-• Process and results are well documented.
+• Process and results are **well documented.**

 #### Disadvantages
 • No working software is produced until late during the life cycle.
-• Doesn't support iteration, so changes can cause confusion.
+• **Doesn't support iteration**, so changes can cause confusion.
 • Difficult for customers to state all requirements explicitly and up front
 • Requires customer patience because a working version of the program doesn't occur until the final phase.
-• High amounts of risk and uncertainty.
+• **High amounts of risk and uncertainty.**

 ### RAD Rapid Application Development

-• RAD refers to a development life cycle designed to give much faster development and higher quality systems than the traditional life cycle.
+• RAD refers to a development life cycle designed to give **much faster development and higher quality systems than the traditional life cycle.**
-• In RAD model the functional modules are developed in parallel as prototypes and are integrated to make the complete product for faster product delivery.
+• In RAD model the functional modules are **developed in parallel as prototypes** and are integrated to make the complete product for faster product delivery.
-• RAD projects follow iterative and incremental model and have small teams comprising of developers, domain experts, customer representatives and other IT resources working progressively on their component or prototype.
+• RAD projects follow **iterative and incremental model** and have small teams comprising of developers, domain experts, customer representatives and other IT resources working progressively on their component or prototype.
 • Since there is no detailed preplanning, it makes it easier to incorporate the changes within the development process.
 • Small working teams.
-• The most important aspect for this model to be successful is to make sure that the prototypes developed are reusable.
+• The most important aspect for this model to be successful is to make sure that the **prototypes developed are reusable.**

 ![[{09FACBBC-7ABA-4148-81B2-A62A7323EFEA}.png]]

 #### Advantages
-• Changing requirements can be accommodated.
+• **Changing requirements** can be accommodated.
-• Progress can be measured.
+• **Progress** can be measured.
-• Iteration time can be short with use of powerful RAD tools.
+• **Iteration time can be short** with use of powerful RAD tools.
-• Increases reusability of components.
+• **Increases reusability** of components.
-• Reduced development time.
+**• Reduced** development time.
-• Encourages customer feedback.
+• Encourages **customer feedback.**
 • Integration from very beginning solves a lot of integration issues.

 #### Disadvantages
 • Dependency on technically strong team members for identifying business requirements.
 • Only system that can be modularized can be built using RAD.
-• Inapplicable to cheaper projects as cost of modeling and automated code generation is very high.
+• **Inapplicable to cheaper projects** as cost of modeling and automated code generation is very high.
-• Requires user involvement throughout the life cycle.
+• **Requires user involvement** throughout the life cycle.
-• Suitable for project requiring shorter development times.
+• Suitable for project requiring **shorter development times.**
-• Management complexity is more.
+• **Management complexity** is more.

 ### Spiral Model

-• Used when requirements are not well understood and risks are high.
+• Used when **requirements are not well understood and risks are high.**
 • Inner spirals focus on identifying software requirements and project risks; may also incorporate prototyping.
 • Outer spirals take on a classical waterfall approach after requirements have been defined, but permit iterative growth of the software.
 • Requires considerable expertise in risk assessment.
-• Extends waterfall model by adding iteration to explore /manage risk.
+• **Extends waterfall model by adding iteration** to explore /manage risk.
 • Key idea: on each iteration identify and solve the sub-problems with the highest risk.
 • New product line which should be released in phases to get enough customer feedback.
 • Significant changes are expected in the product during the development cycle